pwr/KSP/docs/security.md

 The KSP log files (`logs/server.log` and `logs/access.log`) may contain sensitive information related to the Kindle device(s) using it.
 As with the devices database, you should make sure only the KSP daemon has access to it.

 Also, you should not have DEBUG logging enabled unless you need to troubleshoot the KSP daemon.
-Use the `--loglevel` option when running KSP to only log INFO and WARNING messages.
+The default log level is set in `etc/config.py` (the `log_level` option) as `INFO`; you can modify it there or use the `--loglevel` option when running KSP to only log INFO and WARNING messages.